Pion-nucleon sigma term $\sigma_{\pi N}$ and deeply bound pionic atoms: Conclusions

-We calculate the various observables and study the sensitivities of them to the $\sigma_{\pi N}$ value for the deeply bound pionic atoms in $^{111}$Sn and $^{123}$Sn by two Models.
+We calculate the various observables and study the sensitivities of them to the $\sigma_{\pi N}$ value for the deeply bound pionic atoms mainly in $^{111}$Sn and $^{123}$Sn.
 We find that the binding energies and widths of the pionic $1s$ states have the largest sensitivities to the $\sigma_{\pi N}$ value.
 The sensitivities tend to be even larger for the lighter Sn isotopes, and the shifts of the $1s$ binding energy $\Delta B_\pi (1s)$ and the $1s$ width $\Delta \Gamma_\pi (1s)$ in $^{111}$Sn are found to be $\Delta B_\pi (1s)= 7.5$~keV and $\Delta \Gamma_\pi (1s)=12.9$~keV for the variation of the value of the $\sigma_{\pi N}$ term $\Delta \sigma_{\pi N} =1$~MeV.
-By considering the expected errors of the up-to-date experiments, we conclude that the energy gap of the $1s$ and $2p$ pionic states $|\Delta (B_\pi(1s) - B_\pi(2p) )|$ and the width of the $1s$ state for the lighter Sn isotope are expected to be most important observables to determine the $\sigma_{\pi N}$ value precisely.
-The uncertainties to the $\sigma_{\pi N}$ value due to the experimental errors to these observables are estimated to be 3~MeV.
+By considering the expected errors of the up-to-date experiments, we conclude that the energy gap of the $1s$ and $2p$ pionic states $B_\pi(1s) - B_\pi(2p) $ and the width of the $1s$ state for the lighter Sn isotope are expected to be most important observables to determine the $\sigma_{\pi N}$ value precisely.
+The uncertainties to the $\sigma_{\pi N}$ value due to the experimental errors to these observables are estimated to be 2.5~MeV for the energy gap $B_\pi(1s) - B_\pi(2p)$ for $^{123}$Sn and $^{111}$Sn, and 3.1~MeV for the width of the 1$s$ state for $^{111}$Sn.
 We also find the shapes of the formation spectra by the ($d, ^3$He) reactions have the reasonable sensitivities to the $\sigma_{\pi N}$ value and we can expect to obtain extra information from the observed spectra by comparing them to the theoretical results.

+Finally, we investigate the expected difficulties of the actual determination of the $\sigma_{\pi N}$ value and the correlation between potential parameters.
+We find there exists the correlation between $\sigma_{\pi N}$ and Re$B_0$ as in the case of the parameters $b_0$ and Re$B_0$~\cite{SM}.
+The correlation is expected to cause the difficulties to determine these parameters precisely in the analyses of the data of the deeply bound pionic atoms.
+We show in this article that the parameter correlations for the gap of the binding energies and the width indicate the different pattern in the Re$B_0 > 0$ region.
+The change of the neutron distribution of the nucleus is also found to affect the correlations.
+Hence, it would be necessary to perform the combined analyses of the various observables of the deeply bound pionic atoms for the different nuclei for which the neutron distributions are determined reliably.